vishalshubham/StockNewsTicker/README.md

-# java-getting-started
+# Stock News Ticker

 [![CircleCI](https://circleci.com/gh/heroku/java-getting-started.svg?style=svg)](https://circleci.com/gh/heroku/java-getting-started)

-A barebones Java app, which can easily be deployed to Heroku.
+A stock news app, which can easily provide information about any stock in near-realtime.

 This application supports the [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java) article - check it out.